The ABC & D's of Drowning Prevention

 Drowning can be prevented:

-- The most common drowning victim is 4 years of age or younger.
+- Most common drowning victim is a child four years of age or younger.

 - The majority of drowning deaths occur in the family pool.

 - Seventy percent of the incidents occur between 2 and 8 p.m.

 - Contrary to what many people believe, drowning is a quick and silent killer.
 In the time takes to:

 - Get a towel - (10 seconds) a child can become submerged